The recently resigned editor-in-chief of World has a story to tell—and a warning to offer

 One more nineteenth-century lowlight: Many Christian publications died because they stopped reporting, accentuated opining, and left readers bored.
 Many World readers have told me they subscribed because the magazine always included something that surprised them.
 The magazine’s senior editors and reporters have all moved on to The Dispatch, Christianity Today, or other organizations, but younger reporters I’ve trained are still there.
 I hope they will have running room.
 I hope World has more surprises in store, including the most important one: that amid wars, famines, and senseless shootings, God is still at work.

-Marvin Olasky last November resigned his World editor-in-chief position and is now a senior fellow of the Discovery Institute.
+Marvin Olasky resigned in November 2021 as World editor-in-chief position and is now a senior fellow of the Discovery Institute.
 He writes a weekly column on homelessness for the Fix Homelessness website and a monthly Olasky Books newsletter.